GuillermoOM/Programming_101/README.md

 # Programming_101
-Bunch of programs made in C for my computer programming class in uni
+Bunch of programs made for my computer programming class in uni